mehwishferoz/hadoop-hive-setup/README.md

    - **Variable Value**: Path to your JDK folder (e.g., `C:\Java\jdk-<version>`).
 3. Edit the `Path` variable:
    - Add `%JAVA_HOME%\bin` to the list.
+> Note: Replace the path with the actual path to jdk folder in your system

 ### **Step 4: Verify Installation**
 1. Open a Command Prompt (`Win + R`, then type `cmd`).